miltonluke/Project3/README.md

 ![Sample Image3](sample image3.png)

 ## **Visualization Details**
-add here
+- A drop down that displays a bar graph that lists genre and popularity scores/track plays in a given decade.
+- A drop down displays a line graph that tracks popularity scores and track lists across all the decades we have data for.

 ## **Data Source**
-The data used in this project is sourced from the [????](????), [????](???), and [?????](?????)
-The source of the data comes from a csv from Kaggle called Top 10000 songs on Spotify 1950-Now.
+  - A Kaggle called Top 10000 songs on Spotify 1950-Now.
-Track plays on Spotify was pulled from the Spotify track URI
+  - Track plays on Spotify was pulled from the Spotify track URI

 ## **Development Process**
 * add here